KappaTych/KappaDBMS/STYLE-GUIDE.md

 ##### FORWARD DECLARATIONS
 Use forward declaration in `.h` and `.hpp` files as much as possible.
-Instead, include the required files only in the `.cpp` files.
+Instead, include the required files only in the `.c` or `.cpp` files.
 This will significantly reduce coupling and compilation times after minor changes.
 <br />
 <br />